joinux/pydata-paris-2015/contents/index.md

 By attending PyData Paris 2015, you will:

 * **Learn** about the leading Python frameworks, libraries and toolkit, directly from their lead developers and from experts.
 * Get to know, ahead of the curve, the **emerging research and industrial projects** that will shape the Python data ecosystem tomorrow.
 * Understand **how to apply** data science and technology techniques to concrete problems, from business strategy to the nitty gritty details that are often overlooked.
 * **Network** with your peers, make new connections, foster new collaborations.

 ### Program

-We has a dense program with **two keynotes** and **16 talks and roundtables** in **two parallel tracks**:
+We have a [dense program](/schedule.html) with **two keynotes** and **16 talks and roundtables** in **two parallel tracks**:

 * One track, will be focussed on **advanced topics**, bleeding edge techniques, and will be aimed at developers and scientists already experienced with the subjects at hand.